Coiot/cbr-main/src/albums/episode5.md

 - scene_number: 01
   scene_title: "A Fancy Title Card"
   slide_url: https://latest.civbattleroyale.tv/season1-episode5-scene01.jpg
   narration: "<p>Hello and welcome back to part 5 of CBRX, I’m your narrator for today on reddit as u/Orangechrisy, or Orange for short, which is what I go by on discord.
-I’m the resident useless piece of crap catgirl on the discord, which you should definitely join, where I regularly get yelled at for not taking care of myself and…Uh...Yeah...I...um...probably need help.</p><p></p><p>...Anyways, I’m here to escape my life by watching a bunch of AIs struggle to fight each other in a gigantic Earth map and you are too, so let’s get into this.</p><p>Coiot: Intro Slide comes courtesy of Lunar.
+I’m the resident useless piece of crap catgirl on the discord, which you should definitely join, where I regularly get yelled at for not taking care of myself and…Uh...Yeah...I...um...probably need help.</p><p></p><p>...Anyways, I’m here to escape my life by watching a bunch of AIs struggle to fight each other in a gigantic Earth map and you are too, so let’s get into this.</p><p>Coiot: Our new Intro image comes courtesy of Lunar.
 As Civs get eliminated, their TV set will become faded (or worse).</p>"
 - scene_number: 02
   scene_title: "The Worst AI So Far?"
   slide_url: https://latest.civbattleroyale.tv/season1-episode5-scene02.jpg
   narration: "<p>u/FakeFakeDouble’s wonderful OC here showcases just the absurdity of Algeria’s moves.
 Honestly, I was rooting for Algeria and they’ve let me down so hard in only a few parts.
 I was really hoping for their nice cream color to sweep across north and west Africa but those dreams have been dashed.</p>"
 - scene_number: 03
-  scene_title: "Tile Accurate Map"
+  scene_title: "Hand-Drawn Map"
   slide_url: https://latest.civbattleroyale.tv/season1-episode5-scene03.jpg
-  narration: "<p>Over here is Vihreaa’s beautiful tile accurate map portraying the scene at the end of part 4.</p>"
+  narration: "<p>Over here is Vihreaa’s illustrated map portraying the scene at the end of part 4.</p>"
 - scene_number: 04
   scene_title: "Melon Map"
   slide_url: https://latest.civbattleroyale.tv/season1-episode5-scene04.jpg